LoRA Training Tutorial¶

 LoRA (Low-Rank Adaptation) training is a method of fine tuning a large AI model using a small number of parameters rather than adjusting all of the many parameters for the entire model.
 This allows a user to customize a model - for example to apply a specific style or generate a specific character - by generating LoRA model files (.safetensors) that can be applied during inference.
 LoRA models are much smaller than the large base models, making them faster to generate, easier to iterate, and easily shareable.

 This tutorial provides a guide for LoRA training with Conductor.
+If you haven’t already done so, create a Conductor account.

 Set up a training job by filling in the required fields in the job submission form.
 You can find additional information in the Tool Tips to help you understand the purpose of each field.